By Steve Barrett, Director of Outreach

 Olivia’s desire to help children in need also motivates her.
-Her WISRD work this year contributes to purchase provigil, a non-profit group that connects a worldwide network of volunteers to produce low-cost prosthetics with the children who need them, around the US and the world.
+Her WISRD work this year contributes to Enabling The Future, a non-profit group that connects a worldwide network of volunteers to produce low-cost prosthetics with the children who need them, around the US and the world.

 Wildwood 9th grader Josie B. was eagerly anticipating upper school so she dive into WISRD-based research.
 She is loving the experience.

 Josie’s WISRD work this year is adding to the knowledge of the world’s astronomers: She is collecting and analyzing data from Jupiter being captured by NASA’s Goldstone Apple Valley Radio Telescope (GAVRT).
 Josie’s among a handful of high school students across the country who are part of the project, which involves operating NASA’s the 112-foot radio telescope from her computer.
 Her data and analysis will be added to NASA’s on-going research.
 “I’m not just studying the project,” Josie reflects.
 “I’m part of it.”
 Next, Josie will use GAVRT to study another research passion—black holes—and write about her findings as an assistant editor this year of WISRD’s semi-annual research journal.

 “I’ve always been curious… about everything,” Josie says.
 “I knew that this class would be perfect for me.”